2017 Presidential Executive Orders and Memos

 For a full list and complete text of recent Presidential Actions, visit: https://www.whitehouse.gov/briefing-room/presidential-actions

-The following are four of the most significant executive orders issued in early 2017:
+The following are some of the most significant executive orders issued in 2017:

 - Executive Order: Protecting the Nation from Foreign Terrorist Entry into the United States – Effective Date: 1/27/17 – (New Revised Order Issued 3/15/17)